chanshiyucx/blog/journal/004-interview-simulation.md

 Second, workflow automation - developing processes for testing, deployment, and CI/CD.
 I have experience with from optimizing build processes at my last job.

 And third, creative collaboration - contributing ideas to improve user experience.
-I really value that this role encourages UX input.

 The booking experience needs to be seamless and build trust for both car owners and workshops.